A system-level abstraction that makes complex financial states interpretable, consistent, and scalable across the product.

 When I placed all transaction flows and their corresponding designs side by side, it became clear:

-each transaction type followed a different system model
+Each transaction type followed a different system model

-statuses were inconsistent in meaning and level of detail
+Statuses were inconsistent in meaning and level of detail

-similar lifecycle stages were expressed differently across flows
+Similar lifecycle stages were expressed differently across flows

 Examples included:

-“delay/issue” vs “pending” vs “completed”
+“Delay/issue” vs “pending” vs “completed”

-transfer-specific states that didn’t translate across other transactions
+Transfer-specific states that didn’t translate across other transactions

 The moment the previous approach broke was:

-when we attempted to standardize transaction sheets and realized there was no shared definition of lifecycle across the system
+When we attempted to standardize transaction sheets and realized there was no shared definition of lifecycle across the system

 Without a unified model, standardization at the UI level was not possible.